TradeControl/tradecontrol.github.io/src/pages/deployment/web-deployment-multi-tenant.md

 Trade Control Web supports multi-tenant hosting, allowing multiple businesses to run securely on shared infrastructure.
 This guide explains how to join the hosted community and start trading—without needing an Azure account or technical setup.

 🌐 Ready to join?
-Visit the [Multi-Tenant Hosting Portal](https://tradecontrol.github.io/signup) to create your business node.
+Visit the [deployment page](/deployment/web-deployment-signup) to create your business node.

 Includes:
 - Automatic updates
 - Secure hosting
 - Usage-based pricing
+- Supply-chain integrations

 ## Overview